54m43lJ/dotfiles/README.md

 sudo pacman -S nerd-fonts # select roboto and/or noto package with ttf-nerd-fonts-symbols
 ```

-Don't forget to change the DPI property on HiDPI displays
+Tweak the settings then run `fc-cache -r` to apply the config.

 ## EWW